Many readers have questions about my online courses: Solving Your Adult ADHD Puzzle. I have answers.

 As far as how quickly you’ll see returns?
 That’s hard to say.
 But consider one man’s experience about the 2.5 hour Bonus module:

-“I just completed the Bonus module & I am floored.
+“I just completed the intro & I am floored.
 Until this moment, I’ve felt lost in an indescribable way.
 I now believe I not only have ADHD, as I’ve long suspected, but a lot of my “depressive” symptoms might be a direct result.
 I feel more confident now about newly approaching an evaluation and no longer settling for inexperience.”

 10. What if I get busier for a while and can’t participate?